 Timothy Pilgrim (pictured above with Carolyn Dale on the slope below Mt.
-Baker in Washington state) is a native of Montana, moving from associate professor of journalism toward emritus status at Western Washington University in Bellingham, near Seattle.
+Baker in Washington state) is a native of Montana and is associate professor emeritus at Western Washington University in Bellingham, near Seattle.

-He has a book of poetry, Mapping Water (Flying Trout Press 2016), and his work is included in anthologies such as Idaho's Poets: A Centennial Anthology (University of Idaho Press) and Weathered Pages: The Poetry Pole (Blue Begonia Press), Tribute to Orpheus 2 (Kearney Street Books) and the 2015 anothology, Noisy Water: Poetry from Whatcom County, Washington.
+He has a book of poetry, Mapping Water (Flying Trout Press 2016), and his work is included in anthologies such as Idaho's Poets: A Centennial Anthology (University of Idaho Press), Weathered Pages: The Poetry Pole (Blue Begonia Press), Tribute to Orpheus 2 (Kearney Street Books) and the 2015 anothology, Noisy Water: Poetry from Whatcom County, Washington.

-His hobbies are running, dancing, snorkeling, protesting (against war, for cutting military budgets to pay for national health care, for ending launches of nuclear materials into space, etc.), exploring ruins of the U.S. Southwest and fly fishing.
+His hobbies are running, dancing, snorkeling, protesting (against war, for military budget cuts to pay for universal national health care, for ending launches of nuclear materials into space, etc.), flyfishing, and exploring ruins of the U.S. Southwest.
 He has completed five marathons -- but now only rides a bicycle and walks and does yoga nearly every day.

-(copyrighted Timothy Pilgrim photos: cats, Shay and Brio, above left; Timothy Pilgrim and Carolyn Dale on Mt.
-Baker in Whatcom County, Washington)
+(copyrighted Timothy Pilgrim photos: cats, Shay and Brio, left; Timothy Pilgrim and Carolyn Dale on Mt.
+Baker in Whatcom County, Wash.)